mattyhempstead/gcloud-web-proxy/README.md

 # GCloud Web Proxy

-An simple http web proxy hosted with gcloud functions.
+A simple http web proxy hosted with gcloud functions.
 Best suited for infrequent cross origin requests which would be prohibited by your browser otherwise.

 ## Usage